-As required by CIPFA's Best Value Accounting Code of Practice, the Authority is required to present its expenditure and income at the mandatory reporting levels, including Community Safety and Fire Fighting and Rescue Operations.
+As required by CIPFA Service Reporting Code of Practice 2012/13 (SeRCOP), the Authority must present its expenditure and income at the mandatory reporting levels, including Community Safety and Fire Fighting and Rescue Operations.
 The majority of transactions are classified directly as relating to either of these categories, however, the Authority also makes a transfer for the cost of Community Safety related activities undertaken by Fire Fighting staff.
 This transfer is based on actual activity figures, recorded by the Authority through the year.

 The approach to quantifying the transfer uses actual activity figures for home fire risk assessments and fire inspections to estimate the time taken to undertake these community safety activities.
-This is then applied to an average rate of pay to estimate the total cost to be transferred from Firefighting to Community Safety in the Authority's Income and Expenditure Account.
+This is then applied to an average rate of pay to estimate the total cost to be transferred from Firefighting to Community Safety in the Authority's Comprehensive Income and Expenditure Account.